Twin Perspectives

 packing list for lanzarote in october

-Packing list for adults for Lanzarote in October
+Packing List for Adults for Lanzarote in October

 Packing for adults for a trip to Lanzarote in October is equally straightforward.
 Just think a warm summer’s day in the UK, but throw in some clothes for chillier evenings and some trips to the beach and pool.